functional-jslib/fjl/README.md

 **JSDocs** [https://functional-jslib.github.io/fjl]

-The docs are divided into modules though all methods live on `fjl` (top level export).
+The docs are divided into modules though, note, all methods live on `fjl` (top level export).

-#### A note on currying.
+#### About library's usage of currying.
 - All methods that take 2 or more arguments are curried.
-- All methods that take rest params ~~'only' are not curried;~~ only are curried up to 2 parameters.
+- All methods that take rest params "only" are curried up to 2 parameters.
-- Methods that require one argument and rest params are ~~not~~ are curried at up to 2 parameters.
+- Methods that require one argument and rest params are curried at up to 2 parameters.
+- Methods that accept rest params "only" are not curried.

 #### `boolean`
 ```